Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% tab title="Android" %}
 Update the `AndroidManifest.xml` file to declare the full screen activity and enable the Message Notification Handler.

-#### Java
+### Java

-If you are using a fullscreen message or a local notification, update the `AndroidManifest.xml` with the following:
+If you are using either fullscreen message or local notification functionality, update the `AndroidManifest.xml` with the following:

 ```xml
 <activity